sa-tre/satre-specification/docs/source/pillars/information_governance.md

 What the organisation does to ensure information risk is measured and managed to an acceptable level.

-### Risk Assessment (Process)

-The systematic evaluation and analysis of potential risks, threats, or vulnerabilities, including their likelihood, potential impact, and the effectiveness of existing controls or mitigation measures.
+**Risk Assessment:** The systematic evaluation and analysis of potential risks, threats, or vulnerabilities, including their likelihood, potential impact, and the effectiveness of existing controls or mitigation measures.

 ```{list-table}
 :header-rows: 1